What is Managed WordPress Hosting and When is it Worth the Extra Cost?

 Along with Flywheel, Kinsta are one of my favorites.
 They became the largest managed WordPress hosts in Europe just two years after they started, and have continued to be at the forefront of technology by putting their whole infrastructure on Google Cloud.

-Pagely are another large company with an impressive list of clients — Twitter, Disney, Visa and Facebook to name a few.
-Their ability to scale is super impressive, although they also charge a relatively hefty price.
+Pagely are another large company with an impressive list of clients — Comcast, Disney, Visa and Booking.com to name a few.
+Their ability to scale is super impressive, but they’re also a lot pricier than other hosts and not an option for most casual WordPress users.

 Switching From Other Hosts

 The pricing makes it pretty clear that managed WordPress hosting can become relatively expensive quite quickly.
-These companies are so good at optimizing WordPress, however, that your website will tick along exceptionally well on servers with considerably lower specs than your current shared or VPS.
+However, these companies are so good at optimizing WordPress that your website will tick along exceptionally well on servers with considerably lower specs than your current shared or VPS.

 In fact, even if you’re currently on a $50-a-month VPS, you’ll also likely do well to switch to a $30-a-month tier — and even save yourself money in the process.
 By all means, ask your potential managed host and tell them your data usage stats, but you’ll likely be well within the limits in most cases.
 If your site doesn’t fit into the $30-a-month range, I’d seriously consider the switch to the $100 tier for the same reasons as the shared crowd.
 You’re essentially making an investment in the future of your website/business, and may well see equally valuable performance gains almost straight away.